alv1nn/bilingual_agents_me_bias/README.md

 Emergence of a Mutual Exclusivity Bias**.

 ### 1. Notation
-In code and file naems 'labeling' refers to the single agent setting of the Lewis game and 'communication' refers to the two agent setting(see paper).
+In code and file names 'labeling' refers to the single agent setting of the Lewis game and 'communication' refers to the two agent setting(see paper).

 ### 2. Prerequisites
 The project was implemented with Python 3.7.3.
 Apart from standard library packages we use: